9 Tips to Travel to South America Safely| 20 October, 2020

 It is essential on any trip, but even more so in places prone to experience some kind of political instability, to find out what the current situation is in the country or region we are going to visit.
 At present, practically all of South America is safe in this sense, except for the occasional problems that still arise with the FARC guerrillas in Colombia and the revolts in Venezuela.

 The research you should do is not only limited to political or economic issues but also to questions such as the climate.
 You must know, for example, when the rainy season is likely to leave the roads and highways impassable or if it snows in the mountains you intend to climb.
 Such poor forecasting can put you in a really dangerous situation for your health.
+Downloading a travel app is a good thing as well.
+You can easily plan your travel on your smartphone and optimize your travel time.
+If you want to learn more about routes app, you can check out Route4Me.

 2. Always carry your documentation with you